 Let’s give you a few examples:

-The Norwegian right of access (“allemannsretten”) has been part of the Outdoor Recreation Act since 1957.
-It ensures that everybody can experience nature, even on larger privately owned areas.
+The Norwegian right to roam has been enshrined in the Outdoor Recreation Act since 1957.
+The right to roam means that everyone is free to access nature, even on privately owned property.

-The main rules are easy: Be considerate and thoughtful, pick up your rubbish, and show respect for nature and people.
+The main rules are simple: Be considerate and thoughtful, don't leave any rubbish behind, and show consideration for nature and people.

 Friluftsliv has its own law, Friluftsloven, which includes the right to roam.